 Renting a car will be your best option.
 And if you’re flying into Miami, most car rentals can be picked up at the airport.

-Another popular option the hop on hop off trolley, and best of all it’s free!
+Another popular option is the hop-on hop-off trolley, and best of all it’s free!

 Though the trolley won’t take you everywhere in Miami, the two separate trolleys located in the downtown and beach areas is a fantastic way to see the sights plus learn a little history along the way.